hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 A = B \quad\Longleftrightarrow\quad \forall x\,(x\in A\;\Leftrightarrow\;x\in B).
 $$

-TODO how to read this...
+TODO plain english reading of the expression...

 In practice the axiom does two jobs.
 First, it keeps us rigorous - if you want to prove two sets are equal, you must check every element.
 Second, it lets us *rename* a set once we know its elements, sparing us from carrying around duplicate symbols.